netgen-layouts/layouts-docs/reference/configuration.rst

 .. code-block:: yaml

     netgen_block_manager:
-        items:
         # The list of value types available to build items from
         value_types:
             # Value type identifier
             my_value_type:
                 # Value type name, required
                 name: 'My value type'

                 # The switch to enable or disable showing the value type in the interface
                 enabled: true

 View configuration
 ------------------